huozhi/codice/README.md

 ### CSS Class Names

-- `editor-controls__control`: The class name for the controls in the editor.
+- `[data-codice-editor-controls]`: The class name for the controls in the editor.
-  - `editor-controls__control--close`: The class name for the close button.
+  - `[data-codice-editor-controls-close]`: The class name for the close button.
-  - `editor-controls__control--minimize`: The class name for the minimize button.
+  - `[data-codice-editor-controls-minimize]`: The class name for the minimize button.
-  - `editor-controls__control--maximize`: The class name for the maximize button.
+  - `[data-codice-editor-controls-maximize]`: The class name for the maximize button.

 ### License